djee-ms/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-mediatracks-uwp.md

    Some of the work cannot be carried during the execution of this event handler, which is invoked from an unspecified worker thread, because access to XAML UI elements must be done exclusively on the main UI thread.
 Therefore we use a helper method which schedule this work for execution on that thread.

    > [!NOTE]
    > The use of `_localVideoSource` from the `OnMediaStreamSourceRequested()` event handler is not protected by the `_localVideoLock` lock.
 This is because the event cannot be fired until well after the `_localVideoSource` has been assigned a new value, so there is no race condition concern here.
-And since `_localVideoSource` is not further modified, we avoid acquiring that lock in the `OnMediaStreamSourceRequested()` to reduce the chances of contention.
-The lock is actually not needed at all at this point, since `_localVideoPlaying` is also only modified in the current `Peer_LocalI420FrameReady()` event handler.
+And since `_localVideoSource` is not further modified, we avoid acquiring that lock in the `OnMediaStreamSourceRequested()` to reduce the risks of contention.
+The lock is actually not needed at all at this point, since `_localVideoPlaying` is also only modified in the current `LocalI420FrameReady()` event handler.
 But a typical application will provide some UI like a button to start and stop the local video, and therefore needs to synchronize access to `_localVideoPlaying` and `_localVideoSource`, at which point `OnMediaStreamSourceRequested()` will also need to acquire this lock.

 3. Implement the `RunOnMainThread()` helper using the [`Dispatcher`](xref:Windows.UI.Core.CoreWindow.Dispatcher) of the current window.